Increasing Urban Tree Canopy Through Preservation

 Certified Urban and Community Forester

-Trees are used to growing in forested settings.
-Access to abundant light encourages trees to branch out, sometimes excessively.
-Pruning every 3-5 years can help keep trees healthy and vibrant.
+• Trees normally grow in forested settings.
+But access to abundant light encourages trees to branch out, sometimes excessively.
+In an urban setting, pruning every 3-5 years can help keep trees healthy and vibrant.

-This is a last resort.
+• This is a last resort.
 If all other options have been exhausted then a removal might be necessary.
 The city of Columbus has a goal of increasing canopy cover to 40% by 2050.
-Anything we can do to increase the canopy cover will benefit the public and property values.
+Anything we can do to increase the canopy cover will benefit the everyone.

-Weak branch structures are susceptible to wind, ice, and snow loading.
-Cabling and or bracing can lengthen the life of a tree by giving it additional support, maintaining shade to homes and yards for years to come.
+• Weak branch structures are susceptible to wind, ice, and snow loading.
+Cabling and or bracing can extend the life of a tree by giving it additional support, maintaining shade for homes and yards for years to come.

-We offer a subscription services for Columbus homeowners and businesses.
+• We offer a period inspection services for Columbus homeowners and businesses.
 With a variety of levels to choose from, rest assured we’ll keep an eye on your trees so we can fix problems before they get out of hand.

 Big Darby Tree can work with your architect and builder from beginning to end to ensure your trees stay healthy!